ServiceStack/pvq.app/MyApp/_pages/privacy.md

 What is Personal Information and why do we collect it?
 Personal Information is information or an opinion that identifies an individual.
 Examples of Personal Information we collect includes names, addresses, email addresses, phone and facsimile numbers.

-This Personal Information is obtained in many ways including [interviews, correspondence, by telephone and facsimile, by email, via our website www.yourbusinessname.com.au, from your website, from media and publications, from other publicly available sources, from cookies- delete all that aren’t applicable] and from third parties.
+This Personal Information is obtained in many ways including [interviews, correspondence, by telephone and facsimile, by email, via our website pvq.app, from your website, from media and publications, from other publicly available sources, from cookies- delete all that aren’t applicable] and from third parties.
 We don’t guarantee website links or policy of authorised third parties.

 We collect your Personal Information for the primary purpose of providing our services to you, providing information to our clients and marketing.
 We may also use your Personal Information for secondary purposes closely related to the primary purpose, in circumstances where you would reasonably expect such use or disclosure.
 You may unsubscribe from our mailing/marketing lists at any time by contacting us in writing.